 The Procedure for Chapter 13 Confirmation Hearing

-Plans are almost always approved without the need for a chapter 13 confirmation hearing.
-Judges in the Western District of Kentucky will not even review plans that repay above 50 to 70%.
-Each judge is different everywhere.
+Plans are almost always approved without the need for a chapter 13 confirmation hearing in Western Kentucky.
+The Western District of Kentucky judges will not even review plans that repay above 50 to 70%.
+Each judge is different.
 One judge would set his no-look percentage at 50%.
 Another judge will require a higher percentage.

-If your circumstances show you cannot pay mortgages, car payments, or necessary expenses such as medical care, taxes, utilities, and insurance, your plan is not feasible.
-Judges will generally be approved for a lower percentage which will allow you to live reasonably and have an affordable repayment plan.
+Your plan is not feasible if your circumstances show you cannot pay mortgages, car payments, or necessary expenses such as medical care, taxes, utilities, and insurance.
+Judges will generally approve a lower percentage, allowing you to live reasonably and have an affordable repayment plan.

 The confirmation hearing is far more likely to be about whether your chapter 13 repayment plan is feasible.
 If the plan’s purpose is to catch up on a mortgage or pay off an IRS or unsecured debt, then the plan payments must be enough to do precisely that, and you may need to show the plan meets the requirements for a chapter 13 repayment plan or that it is feasible.
 Payments can increase over time in a step plan.